 The great thing about Merit is that it was set up for me, by Georgia Tech.
 The experience of college really adds up when you see it in one place.
 LinkedIn is great to make connections, but my Merit page is great for advertising myself and my accomplishments when applying for jobs.

 A Merit page is a résumé that builds itself.
 An affiliated institution — like a college — creates Merit pages for each of its students.
-The college and then students then collaborative update the page with academic, and co-curricular programs, showcasing every person’s unique experience.
+The college and students then collaboratively update the page with academic, and co-curricular programs, showcasing every person’s unique experience.

 Awards and Honors